TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 > Note that these keys mostly work by default with readline (e.g. in bash).

-This covers most cursor movements, and with little practice, you will memorize the commands.
+These commands cover most cursor movements, and with little practice, you will memorize the commands.
 Notice how <kbd>ctrl</kbd> is used for short movements while <kbd>alt</kbd> makes longer movements.

 > [!tip]